 \begin{lemma} Let $\P$ be a tree poset.
 If $\P$ has a minimum or a maximum, then its dimension is at most $2$. \end{lemma}

 \begin{proof} First suppose that $\P$ has a minimum.
-It is easy to see that a realizer of size $2$ of $\P$ is given by the linear extensions obtained from the prefix left-right and prefix right-left reading words of the tree.
-If $\P$ has a maximum, the result follows by \cref{lem:realizerPop} as $\P^{op}$ has a minimum. \end{proof}
+It is easy to see that a realizer of size $2$ of $\P$ is given by the linear extensions obtained from the prefix left-to-right and prefix right-to-left reading words of the tree.
+If $\P$ has a maximum, the result follows by Lemma \ref{lem:realizerPop} as $\P^{op}$ has a minimum. \end{proof}

 \begin{proposition} Let $\P$ be a tree poset.
 If $a$ is a minimal element of $\P$, then there exist linear extensions $U_a^-$ and $U_a^+$ of respectively $\U_a^-$ and $\U_a^+$, and linear extensions $U_{a,1}$ and $U_{a,2}$ of $\U_a$ such that the three following linear orders form a realizer of $\P$: